-Stakeholders Why They Matter Their Key Needs and Expectations Our Response Level of Engagement Engagement Platforms Material Matters Intermediaries Responsible conduct by intermediaries is crucial in ensuring investor protection and the orderliness of the market whilst building the resilience of our business.
-Being consulted for feedback, support and participation of initiatives or projects, developments and other key matters Protection against the implications of investigations and potential enforcement Market Integrity and Stability, pages 25-26 Education and Capacity Building, pages 27-37 Cyber Security and Customer Privacy, pages 38-39 Sustainable Finance, pages 41-50 Climate Risks, pages 57-64 Anti-Fraud, Bribery and Corruption, pages 73-75 Collaborate/ Empower Meetings or visits Public or industry consultations Focus group sessions or dialogues Engagements through emails, phone calls, surveys or other means Securities Market Consultative Panel (SMCP) Meetings (SMCP comprises members from the stockbroking industry) Circulars or directives Communication Notes Advocacy or education programmes and workshops Promotional roadshows and seminars Our website Bursa Malaysia Computer Emergency Response Team Vendors and Suppliers Our activities and operations depend on the products and services delivered by our vendors and suppliers, whose resources, materials and expertise improve our ability to meet our value-creation objectives.
-Best value for vendors, suppliers and Bursa Malaysia Economic Performance, pages 23-24 Anti-Fraud, Bribery and Corruption, pages 73-75 Supply Chain Management, pages 94-96 Consult/ Involve Meetings or Presentations Engagements through emails, phone calls Communication through tender notice, request for proposal and request for quotation Site visits Our website Tender briefings
+Stakeholder E Engagement • Weekly Monthly Half-monthly BW Bi-weekly Ongoing N When Needed B Bi-monthly A Annual Stakeholders Why They Matter Their Key Needs and Expectations Our Response Level of Engagement Engagement Platforms Mater Matte Responsible conduct by intermediaries is crucial in ensuring investor protection and the orderliness of the market whilst building the resilience of our business.
+Remain informed and stay ahead of global and regional developments Being consulted for feedback, support and participation of initiatives or projects, developments and other key matters Protection against the implications of investigations and potential enforcement actions Keep the industry associations abreast of recent developments, initiatives, project launched or implemented and other key matters Ways to increase the number of market participants in the Derivatives Market through the intermediaries (TPs) Market Integrity and Stability, pages 25-26 Education and Capacity Building, pages 27-37 Cyber Security and Customer Privacy, pages 38-39 Sustainable Finance, pages 41-50 Climate Risks, pages 57-64 Anti-Fraud, Bribery and Corruption, pages 73-75 Collaborate/ Empower Meetings or visits Public or industry consultations Focus group sessions or dialogues Engagements through emails, phone calls, surveys or other means Securities Market Consultative Panel (SMCP) Meetings (SMCP comprises members from the stockbroking industry) Circulars or directives Communication Notes Advocacy or education programmes and workshops Promotional roadshows and seminars Our website Bursa Malaysia Computer Emergency Response Team Vendors and Suppliers Our activities and operations depend on the products and services delivered by our vendors and suppliers, whose resources, materials and expertise improve our ability to meet our value-creation objectives.
+Malaysia's specifications and requirements Best value for vendors, suppliers and Bursa Malaysia Economic Performance, pages 23-24 Anti-Fraud, Bribery and Corruption, pages 73-75 Supply Chain Management, pages 94-96 Consult/ Involve Meetings or Presentations Engagements through emails, phone calls Communication through tender notice, request for proposal and request for quotation Site visits Our website Tender briefings